johncaruso/servicenow/CONTRIBUTING.md

 https://github.com/settings/keys

-Fork this repo in the Github GUI
+### Actually Contributing
 Now that's all done, you get clone the repo and start contributing

-If you want it drop in a folder called "servicenow" just do this;
+Fork this repo in the Github GUI

 `git clone git@github.com:youraccounthere/servicenow.git`

-Now, modify the CONTRIBUTING.md and add your name to the list of authors Then add whatever you like based on the naming convention below;
+Now, modify the CONTRIBUTORS.md and add your name to the list of authors Then add whatever you like based on the naming convention below;

 ## Pull Request title